 Sales and marketing expenses.
 Sales and marketing expenses consist primarily of employee-related costs which are comprised of personnel-related costs and stock-based compensation expense.
 Personnel-related costs mainly consist of salaries and wages and costs of obtaining revenue contracts.
-Sales and marketing expenses also include costs related to advertising and conferences and brand awareness events, including our annual industry and customer event, ONWARD.
-In addition, sales and marketing expenses include operating and short-term lease expenses associated with our office spaces, which are allocated based on employee headcount.
+Sales and marketing expenses also include operating and short-term lease expenses associated with our office spaces, as well as software expense, each of which are allocated based on employee headcount.
+In addition, sales and marketing expenses include costs related to advertising and conferences and brand awareness events.

 Research and development expenses.
 Research and development expenses consist primarily of employee-related costs which are comprised of personnel-related costs and stock-based compensation expense.
 Personnel-related costs mainly consist of salaries and wages.
 Capitalized software development costs related to additional functionality to our platform are excluded from research and development expenses as they are capitalized as a component of property and equipment, net and depreciated to cost of revenue over the term of their useful life.
-Research and development expenses also include operating and short-term lease expenses associated with our office spaces, which are allocated based on employee headcount.
+Research and development expenses also include operating and short-term lease expenses associated with our office spaces, as well as software expense, each of which are allocated based on employee headcount.

 General and administrative expenses.
 General and administrative expenses consist primarily of employee-related costs which are comprised of personnel-related costs and stock-based compensation expense for our finance and accounting, human resources, information technology and legal support departments.
 Personnel-related costs mainly consist of salaries and wages.
-General and administrative expenses also include operating and short-term lease expenses associated with our office spaces, which are allocated based on employee headcount, and other professional related costs.
+General and administrative expenses also include operating and short-term lease expenses associated with our office spaces, as well as software expense, each of which are allocated based on employee headcount, and other professional related costs.